-of the total sample feels that politicians don't work hard and ARE NOT DOING A GOOD JOB of the total sample holds that politicians look out FOR THEIR OWN INTERESTS before those of the public of the total sample does not believe that the public can influence GOVERNMENT POLICY

-Arab-Israeli Relations

-Interestingly, the findings of the 2016 Survey suggest that the primary cause for the rift between the Jewish majority and Arab minority is not racism but rather the debate over the character of the state.
-Indeed. while Jewish Israelis call for bolstering the state's Jewish character. the Arab minority seeks to reinforce the civic dimension of the state.
-In other areas. the Jewish majority supports equality for the Arab minority, and is even prepared to draw nearer on a personal and societal level.
+of the total sample feels that politicians don't work hard and ARE NOT DOING A GOOD JOB of the total sample holds that politicians look out FOR THEIR OWN INTERESTS before those of the public of the total sample does not believe that the public can influence GOVERNMENT POLICY Arab-Israeli Relations Interestingly, the findings of the 2016 Survey suggest that the primary cause for the rift between the Jewish majority and Arab minority is not racism but rather the debate over the character of the state.
+Indeed, while Jewish Israelis call for bolstering the state's Jewish character, the Arab minority seeks to reinforce the civic dimension of the state.
+In other areas, the Jewish majority supports equality for the Arab minority, and is even prepared to draw nearer on a personal and societal level.
+72% 56% of Jews feel that crucial decisions on issues of peace and security should be made BY A JEWISH MAJORITY 57% feel the same about crucial decisions on governance, economy, and society hold that Arab citizens of Israel DO NOT POSE A SECURITY RISK to the state

-of Jews

-feel that crucial decisions on issues of peace and security should be made BY A JEWISH MAJORITY hold that Arab citizens of Israel DO NOT POSE A SECURITY RISK to the state of lews